gplv2/pgBouncerHud/readme.md

 pgBouncerHud is a simple rest backend api over pgbouncers admin commands.
 Configuration of the bouncers is stored in a database.

+It will need a working DB backend, and a running memcached host

+Simple testing can be done by deploying the application with composer and then serving it with laravels: `php artisan serve` from the repository's documentroot.

+For more permanent installations, you should look into using nginx + php-fpm

 # Screenshots